“Thanks” Yusef Komunyakaa

 “I’m Still Falling Through Its Silence”

-We Americans spend too much time squawking about our rights and individual liberties.
+We Americans spend too much time squawking about our rights and individual liberties, our grievances and hatred for “them” (anyone who doesn’t think like our tribe, red or blue).
 Me, me, me.
 Land of the Me masquerading as Land of the Free.

 Is it any wonder I love Yusef Komunyakaa’s poem, “Thanks”?
 The speaker looks back at his service in Vietnam, how he was saved only by chance, how his one precious life was wrapped up and regifted to him till he had to live a new life — a new life of thanks.

 It would seem, reading it, that there is more to the world than self, than bombast, than greed.
 The speaker in “Thanks” says he is “still / falling through the silence” of his new life.
-And while we as readers may not have experienced something as dramatic as an attempt on our lives that failed, we can certainly learn something from the speaker’s humility and love of life as well as of others.
+And while we as readers may not have experienced something as dramatic as an attempt on our lives that failed (something many a soldier can attest to), we can certainly learn something from the speaker’s humility and love of life as well as of others.

 Thanks